 This is where the concept of Lean Continuous Improvement in manufacturing comes into play.

-This article will provide a deep understanding of lean manufacturing and continuous improvement, their principles, benefits, techniques, and how they can optimize manufacturing processes.
+This article will provide a deep understanding of lean continuous improvement and manufacturing , their principles, benefits, techniques, and how they can optimize manufacturing processes.
 You’ll also learn how AI-based software can aid in implementing these principles.

 Let’s get started.